-- exposure to food of other students, - hidden allergens in foods, - whether the table and surfaces will be adequately cleaned to prevent reaction, - whether the other students are able to wash their hands when handling food. - 3.
-St Mary's College will assess where each of these risks can be managed using minimisation strategies such as the following: Translation of student's Individual Anaphylaxis Management Plan and ASCIA Action Plan into the local language, sourcing safe food, obtaining names, address and contact details of the nearest hospital and medical practitioners at each location that may be visited, obtaining emergency contact details, seeking information about sourcing additional adrenaline autoinjectors if required in situ. - 4.
-Details of travel insurance, including contact details for the insurer, will be recorded.
-It will be determined how any costs associated with medication, treatment and/or alteration to the travel plans as a result of an anaphylactic reaction can be paid. - 5.
-The College will plan for appropriate supervision of students at risk of anaphylaxis at all times including: provision of sufficient supervising staff who have been trained in Anaphylaxis Management, sufficient supervision of at risk students particularly during meal times, when taking medication or engaged in activities where there may be added exposure to potential allergens, provision of adequate supervision of any affected student(s) requiring medical treatment and other students, staff/students ratios can be maintained, including in the event of an emergency where students may need to be separated. - 6.
-The College's Emergency Response Procedure will be determined given local circumstances.
+- exposure to food of other students - hidden allergens in foods - whether the table and surfaces will be adequately cleaned to prevent reaction - whether the other students can wash their hands when handling food. - 3.
+The St Mary's College principal or delegate assess where each of these risks can be managed using minimisation strategies such as the following: Translation of student's Individual

-- 7. The College should reassess its emergency response procedures, and if necessary adapt them to the particular circumstances of the overseas trip.
-Keep a record of relevant information such as the following: - dates of travel - name of airline, and relevant contact details - itinerary detailing the proposed destinations, flight information and the duration of the stay in each location - hotel addresses and telephone numbers - proposed means of travel within the overseas country - list of students and each of their medical conditions, medication and other treatment (if any) - emergency contact details of hospitals, ambulances, and medical practitioners in each location - details of travel insurance - plans to respond to any foreseeable emergency including who will be responsible for the implementation of each part of the plans - possession of a mobile phone or other communication device that would enable the College staff to contact emergency services in the overseas country if assistance is required.
+- Anaphylaxis Management Plan and ASCIA Action Plan into the local language, sourcing safe food, obtaining names, address and contact details of the nearest hospital and medical practitioners at each location that may be visited, obtaining emergency contact details, seeking information about sourcing additional adrenaline autoinjectors if required in situ. - 4.
+The organising teacher ensures that all participants have appropriate insurance.
+Details of travel insurance, obtained by the student's parents/guardian/carer, including contact details for the insurer, are to be recorded.
+It is recommended that staff and students take out insurance cover directly and not via a tour operator; and that they are covered by the same insurance provider as far as is practicable.
+It is recommended that the insurance covers their needs regarding the risk of or result of an anaphylactic reaction.
+Refer to Excursion, Camp, and Travel Policy for more information. - 5.
+The St Mary's College principal or delegate will plan for appropriate supervision of students at risk of anaphylaxis at all times including: provision of sufficient supervising staff who have been trained in Anaphylaxis Management, sufficient supervision of at risk students particularly during meal times, when taking medication or engaged in activities where there may be added exposure to potential allergens, provision of adequate supervision of any affected student(s) requiring medical treatment and other students, staff/students ratios can be maintained, including in the event of an emergency where students may need to be separated. - The principal or delegate ensures that all students with an ASCIA Action Plan has an updated version where required, along with an ASCIA Travel Plan completed by a registered medical practitioner.
+It is recommended that the principal or delegate refers to the ASCIA travel checklist. - 7.
+The School's Emergency Response Procedure will be determined given local circumstances. - 8.
+The St Mary's College principal or delegate should reassess it's emergency response procedures, and if necessary, adapt them to the circumstances of the overseas trip.
+Keep a record of relevant information such as the following: - dates of travel - name of airline, and relevant contact details - itinerary detailing the proposed destinations, flight information and the duration of the stay in each location - hotel addresses and telephone numbers - proposed means of travel within the overseas country - list of students and each of their medical conditions, medication and other treatment (if any) - emergency contact details of hospitals, ambulances, and medical practitioners in each location - details of travel insurance - plans to respond to any foreseeable emergency including who will be responsible for the implementation of each part of the plans - possession of a mobile phone or other communication device that would enable the school staff to contact emergency services in the overseas country if assistance is required.

-Work Experience
+Work Experience, Workplace Learning